rektdeckard/figments/README.md

 })();
 ```

 Then in your client code, construct a `FetchClient` and enable it too.
-You can now make network requests directly from your UI thread:
+You can now make network requests from your UI thread:

 ```ts
 /* ui.ts */